ProtectUK publication date

 8Tourniquet application memoire and recovery position information 2

-Public Access Trauma (PAcT) First Aid Kit Signage
+Public Access Trauma (PAcT) first aid kits signage

-Public Access Trauma (PAcT) First Aid Kits should be located alongside the new universally agreed Public Access Trauma (PAcT) First Aid Kit sign to ensure they are clearly identifiable as such to all and are able to be distinguished from other forms of first aid provision.
+Public Access Trauma (PAcT) first aid kits should be located alongside the new universally agreed Public Access Trauma (PAcT) first aid kit sign.
+This will ensure they are clearly identifiable and can be distinguished from other forms of first aid provision.

 Legalities